iVis-at-Bilkent/software-artifact-analyzer/README.md

 - **Bug Tracking Process Anomaly Detection**: SAA detects 11 types of bug-tracking process anomalies, as categorized by Qamar et al. [2], contributing to process evaluation and anomaly prevention.

-- **Report Component**: SAA allows users to report analysis results or observations directly on GitHub or Jira platforms, promoting seamless integration and practicality.
+- **Reporting Module**: SAA allows users to report analysis results or observations directly on GitHub or Jira platforms, promoting seamless integration and practicality.
 Users can submit reports as comments under pull requests in GitHub or issue comments in Jira, enhancing collaboration and communication.

 ![Report Component](https://github.com/iVis-at-Bilkent/software-artifact-analyzer/assets/59064089/7e0038e7-12d8-44ac-a13f-0d9e9c36762a)